trinitylake-io/trinitylake/docs/format/transaction.md

 ## Time Travel

-Because the TriniyLake tree node is versioned, time travel against the tree root, i.e. time travel against the entire Trinity LakeHouse, is possible.
+Because the TriniyLake tree node is versioned, time travel against the tree root, i.e. time travel against the entire Trinity Lakehouse, is possible.

 The engines should match the time travel ANSI-SQL semantics in the following way: